gabemilburn/NCSU-DMCS-Project-Group/Database Project/README.md

     2. You can then view the setting info on your local connection.
 The user, hostname, and password are needed to run this project.
 If a password has not been set, you can set one by selecting "Store in keychain..." and selecting a password.
     ![Image of settings menu](images/info.png)

 2. Ensure the user and hostname connection information in manager.py match where your local connection is stored.
-This can be viewed in the first function: validate_credentials, is surrounded by a large comment block.
+This can be viewed in the first function: validate_credentials, and is surrounded by a large comment block.
 If they do not match, these need to be updated to where your local instance is stored.

 # Running the program